Related Topics

 Another way to eat healthy: Try out a grocery or meal delivery service

-If you haven't tried out either service yet, consider learning more.
-While some grocery delivery services can be covered by SNAP benefits, the delivery fee is not.
-Meal delivery kits generally are not covered by SNAP at this time.
+If you haven't tried out these services yet, consider learning more.
+Keep in mind that while eligible food items are covered by SNAP benefits, grocery delivery service fees are not.
+Meal delivery kits generally are not covered by SNAP.

 Share our 6 tips on eating well with this NCOA infographic